 This ancient ritual inspired the Oxford University Dangerous Sports Club in 1970s.
 AJ Hackett, along with a few mates, saw a video of this group in action and, in true Kiwi fashion, his imagination took over.

-He and Henry van Asch started developing Bungy cords with a bit of help from Auckland University Scientists.
+He and Henry van Asch started developing bungy cords with a bit of help from Auckland University Scientists (guess they weren’t too busy at the time).
 They knew people would be just as pumped as they were to take a leap of faith, push the limits and live without fear.

 Visitors would soon flock in from around the world to take part, in what would eventually be recognised at the birth of adventure tourism in New Zealand.